-6 Best Home Workout of Fitness Equipment You Should Invest In
+The Best Home Workout Accessories To Invest In

-As freshly new lockdowns are coming in place in countries within Europe again and I find myself in my third partial lockdown, I’ve had to create a box of fitness equipment to hold myself accountable to my fitness goals.
-During the first lockdown in early 2020, it was very hard to get a hold of certain resources but I have figured out 6 pieces of equipment that you can get to build a temporary home gym or have at home when you don’t feel like working out in a gym.
+As freshly new lockdowns are coming within Europe again, I find myself in my third partial lockdown.
+I’ve had to create a box of fitness equipment to hold myself accountable to my fitness goals.
+During the first lockdown in early 2020, it was very hard to get a hold of certain resources.
+However, I have figured out 6 pieces of equipment that you can invest in to keep going.
+These are great to have at home when you don’t feel like working out in a gym.

 A set of resistance bands is a worthwhile investment.
-You can use them for mobility stretches, upper body and lower body activation exercises, an alternative to dumbbells and barbells, warm up exercises, core work etc. They are lightweight and portable, you can throw them into your gym bag or in your suitcase.
-If you want to do rehabilitation work or physical therapy, resistance bands help with strengthening the muscles before moving on to free weights.
+You can use them for mobility stretches and as an alternative to free weights.
+They are lightweight and portable, you can throw them into your gym bag or in your suitcase.
+If you want to do rehabilitation work, resistance bands help with strengthening the muscles before moving on to free weights.
 Depending on the resistance bands that you buy, they may come with a door anchor and some handles.
-If you don’t want to tie them to the pull up bar, you can use the door anchor and train your back.
-One thing that I do with resistance bands is add them to my leg exercises such as leg press and squats for additional resistance.
+You can use the door anchor and train your back.
+I like to add resistance bands to my leg exercises such as leg press and squats for additional resistance.

 A pair of dumbbells